bglidwell/strapi/docs/v3.x/concepts/middlewares.md

   - `defaultIndex` (boolean): Display default index page at `/` and `/index.html`.
 Default value: `true`.

 ### Request middlewares
+- `redirect`
+  - `enabled` (boolean): Enable or disable redirect.
+Default value: `false`.
+  - `https`: (boolean): Redirect all non-https traffic to http.
+Default value: `false`.
+	-	`protocol`: (string): If not using https, a custom protocol can be specified.
+If undefined, request protocol will be used.
+Default value `undefined`
+	-	`port`: (integer): Specify a custom port for redirect.
+If undefined, request port will be used.
+Default value `undefined`
+	-	`hostname`: (string): Specify a custom hostname for redirect.
+If undefined, request hostname will be used.
+Default value `undefined`
+	-	`statusCode`: (integer): Specify a custom redirect status code.
+Default value `301`
 - `session`
   - `enabled` (boolean): Enable or disable sessions.
 Default value: `false`.
 - `logger`